NemiahHayes/NemiahHayes.github.io/README.md

 Team Members:

 Nemiah Hayes:
--	Main development of Website and Repository
+-	Development of Website and Repository
 -	Research on general privacy topics
 -	Communications
 -	Keeping Bibliography up to date

-Wiremu Tukukino:
--	Help with development
+Namar Dhaliwal
+-	Development of Website and Repository
 -	Research on systems around privacy
 -	Keeping Bibliography up to date

-Shiwei Chen:
--	Help with development
--	Research on real world events and privacy
--	Keep Bibliography up to date